bogeeee/restfuncs/readme.md

   myRemoteMethod(myComplexParam: { id?: number, name: string }, myCallback?: (percentDone: number) => void, myUploadFile?: UploadFile) {
     // ADVANCED:
     // this.call.... // Access or modify the current call's context specific properties.
 I.e. this.call.res!.header("myHeader","...")
-    // (myCallback as Callback).... // Access some options under the hood
+    // (myCallback as ClientCallback).... // Access some options under the hood

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myRemoteMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
   }